ibm-cloud-docs/platform-automation-hub/compare.md

 ## {{site.data.keyword.bplong_notm}}
 {: #compare-schematics}

-{{site.data.keyword.bplong_short}} provides a powerful set of Infrastructure as Code (IaC) tools - Terraform, Ansible, and Helm - to program your cloud infrastructure.
+{{site.data.keyword.bpshort}} provides a powerful set of Infrastructure as Code (IaC) tools - Terraform, Ansible, and Helm - to program your cloud infrastructure.
 You can run end-to-end automation to build multiple stacks of cloud resources, manage the lifecycle and configuration changes, deploy your app workloads, and perform Day 2 operations.

 {{../schematics/sc-about-overview.md#benefits-table}}